DFNaiff/GPTrack/README.md

-Gaussian process for multiple output tracking and inference.
+Gaussian process for multiple output tracking and inference, using PyTorch UNDER CONSTRUCTION
-UNDER CONSTRUCTION.